pbhatt66/Command-line-Shell/README.md

 - redirection
     - input redirection
         - ex: sumFunction < sumTest.txt
+            - the sumFunction is a simple program written that adds up all the numbers in a file.
+We are passing in a file sumTest as input redirection
     - output redirection
         - using redirection with built-ins
             - ex: pwd > output.txt